Belt Drive or Lead Screw?

-Belt drive or lead screw?
+Belt drive or lead screw actuation?
 The answer is in the application

 Engineering advancements in the field of linear motion have generated several options for driven actuator systems.
 Two of those types of drive systems that are essential to converting rotary motion into linear motion include the belt drive and lead screw.
 Both options have a unique role to play within actuator systems.